SandraBergstrom/theRecipeCollective/README.md

 - Can't connect to fontawesome

 ### Solved bugs
+- I get the error message: Exception Value:	'Recipe' object has no attribute 'favorites' when trying to add a recipe to favorites.
+Trying to makemigrations but there is no updates to model according to the terminal.
+    - Typo, model said favourites so changed it to  favorites.
 - Update user profle form is not working.
 Keep getting the error message: Type Error at /profile/.
 Exception Value: 'UserUpdateForm' object is not iterable.
   - Solved: Forgot to put inherit forms.ModelForm in the class UserUpdateForm.